cmaureir/progra-alma/lectures/lecture2.rst

         rate = 0.12
     print 'You must pay', rate * salary, 'of taxes'

-Always only one of the alternatives will be executed.
+Only one of the alternatives will be executed.
-If one of the conditions, in order, is true, the below conditions are not being evaluated.
+If one of the conditions, evaluated in order, is true, the below conditions are not evaluated.

 Another way to write the same program using only the ``if`` sentence is as follow::